Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Yes, that's right.

-And so I did ask her out and obviously completely flopped because she's like, Are you okay, man?
+And so I did ask her out and obviously completely flopped because she's like, are you okay, man?

 You're like, you're like freaking out.

-You're like, So afraid of asking me out.
+You're like so afraid of asking me out.

-But I'll tell you this, before I like, specifically asked her out, this is how trapped I was.
+Before I like explicitly asked her out, this is how trad I was.

 I asked to go to the grocery store with her.